Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 • The dealer or broker who negotiated the loan

-These details ensure that your complaint goes against the correct ID, preventing delays in the investigation.
+These details ensure that your complaint goes with the correct ID, preventing delays in the investigation.

 Your complaint should be setting out why you think your Black Horse Finance agreement was mis-sold.
 You need to lay out what is wrong with your loan.